 Madrinha Francisca mentioned that Daniel had contact with the African religions in Maranhão.
 I could not obtain any details concerning which in particular, though she had said, "He came from Maranhão, right?
 Everybody there work with those things!"
-She completed the sentence saying that, however, within "the Light of the Daime there was everything, one need only to search for it," which opens the possibility for believing that Daniel had received that knowledge from the Daime itself.
+She

-jurema in catimbó.
+20 Maúes and Villacorta (2001, p.
+11) defined pajelança as a "certain kind of shamanism when the shaman-the pajé-is possessed by spirits known as encantados or caruanas."
+The borderline between the pajelança and the catimbó is very tenuous.
+Possession is also present at the catimbó, however, the mestre-the master of the ritual-can be possessed by caboclos also.
+It is very important to note the presence of the jurema in catimbó.
 Jurema is a drink prepared with the bark around the roots of many species but mainly Mimosa tenuiflora (ex hostilis), richer in DMT than the leaves of Psychotria viridis used to prepare Daime, and which also helps he or she who drinks it to have visions of the spiritual world (again, see Assunção, 1999; Bastide, 2001a; Brandão & Rios, 2001).